GurjotSinghMahi/18-Linked-List-Functions/README.md

-# 19-Linked-List-Functions
+# 18-Linked-List-Functions
-This program implements 19 functions on Linked list
+This program carries implementation of 18 functions on Linked list

 The program implements following functions:
 1. Node Creation